emqx/emqx-docs/en_US/message-validation/message-validation.md

 When a message is published, it is validated against predefined rules.
 If validation succeeds, the process continues; otherwise, user-configured actions are executed, such as message discarding or disconnection.

-1. When a message is published, first, the publish permissions are checked.
+1. When a message is published, the publish permissions are first checked through the [authorization mechanism](../access-control/authz/authz.md) in EMQX.
 After passing the permission check, validation rules are matched based on the publishing topic from a user-configured list of validators.
 A validator can be set for multiple topics or topic filters.

 2. Once a validation rule is matched, the message is validated against the preset Schema or SQL.